chalpenny/chalpenny.github.io/_posts/2020-06-29-building_a_single_page_application_with_javascript_and_rails.markdown

 Now that you have a class, you can begin to use associations with it.
 If we were to create merely an object, not a class from the returned json data in our fetch method above, we wouldn't have to advantage of those associations.
 With the appropriate has_many, etc ActiveRecord associations in your backend files, you can now call things like *activity.category_id* to see its belongs_to relationship.

-One last note about JS classes is that they are not a new feature, they existed in versions before ES6 as *prototypes*.
+One last note about JS classes is that they are not a new feature.
+You may see them in legacy code before ES6 as *prototypes*.
 Constructed and used similarly, classes are merely syntactic sugar, designed to make a coder's life a little easier!